 I ask myself if I’m a bad person seldom, if ever.
 Part of that is a solid foundation of self-esteem.
 Also, the answer to that question isn’t useful in my life in any way.
 I am who I am, whether that be “good”, “bad”, or anywhere in between.
 Even if I was “bad,” so what?
 Does it change how I sit within myself or move through the world?

 For me, the most useful yardstick for behaviour is congruence with my values rather than a vague global appraisal of goodness or badness.
 And maybe if it comes down to making a decision about how to deal with a particular situation, “would this make me a bad person?” isn’t a very relevant question.
 Perhaps “how well does this action in this particular situation fit with my most important values?” is a more meaningful avenue to explore.
-It’s a much wordier avenue, granted, but one that’s more likely to lead somewhere other than around and around in a circle.
+It’s a much wordier avenue, granted, but one that’s more likely to lead somewhere other than around in circles.

 Embrace Acceptance: A Guided Journal draws on concepts from acceptance and commitment therapy to help you move towards a place of greater acceptance.
 It’s available from the MH@H Download Centre.